Linaro/website/_posts/events/2021-11-15-introduction-to-eigen.md

 ---
 title: "Linaro Connect Webinar: Introduction to Eigen "
 event: "intro-to-eigen-tech-webinar "
-description: "Webinar Title: Introduction to Eigen\
+description: "The Introduction to Eigen Webinar was held 9th Dec 2021.
+Click to watch our recorded session or read more about the event.

   \ "
 location: "Online "